vekatze/neut/book/src/terms.md

 ### Note

-Firstly, observe that the following derivation is admissible in Neut:
+Firstly, observe that the following derivation is admissible:

 ```neut
 Γ1; ...; Γn; x: a, Δ ⊢ e: b